Kerry Carpenter Player Props: Tigers vs. Mariners

 Mariners Pitching Rankings

-- The righty's most recent time out came on Saturday against the Houston Astros, when he tossed seven innings, surrendering no earned runs while allowing five hits.
+- His most recent time out came on Friday, July 7 against the Houston Astros, when the right-hander threw 6 2/3 innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.